Mask-wearing worshippers in temples as India reopens amid rise in coronavirus cases

-India reopened shopping malls and restaurants on Monday and people trickled into temples and mosques wearing masks even as the country added a record number of infections in a single day and was closing in on Spain and the United Kingdom's caseload.
-After imposing a severe lockdown in March, Prime Minister Narendra Modi's government is under pressure to fully open up the economy and get people back to work to prevent mass distress.
+Shopping malls and restaurants in India reopened on Monday and people wearing masks trickled into temples and mosques in an easing of the coronavirus lockdown despite a record single-day rise in infections.
+After imposing the lockdown in March, Prime Minister Narendra Modi's government is under pressure to fully restart the economy and get people back to work.

 ALSO READ